 We think knowing the basics in nutrition is important for anyone.
-That’s why we decided to write the following series of articles around the basic nutrition of our best friend, the dog.
+That’s why we decided to write the following series of articles about the basic nutrition of our best friend, the dog.

-Water is crucial, that's why the first article of the series is going to be about what water means for your dog and which are the most important energy sources.
+Water is crucial, so it's only normal that the first article of the series is going to be about what water means for your dog and which are the most important energy sources.

 Dogs need to eat to get energy and for building block, they can’t make themselves.
 That’s why each and every ingredient in dog food plays an important role.
 Together they should provide all that dogs need to live a healthy and full of energy life.